 Unsure about air quality requirements for your construction project?
-Learn more about CA Building Codes!
+Learn more about CA Title 24 Building Codes!

 Indoor Air Quality and Mechanical Ventilation

 What is Indoor Air Quality?
-In regards to Building Inspections, Indoor Air Quality refers to the systems in buildings that dispose of stale air.
-Also known as IAQ, it can be measured by fan ventilation rate or by a whole building ventilation rate.
-In other words, how frequently does fresh air replace used air?
-In California, Air Quality is a privilege protected by Title 24 Building Codes.
-It is measured and verified by HERS Raters, just like any physical feature.
-Nonetheless, there is a multitude of components that influence Indoor Air Quality.
+In regards to building inspections, “air changes per hour” are the basis of Indoor Air Quality.
+A HERS Rater verifies how long it takes the exhaust and/or filtration systems to dispose of stale air.
+Also known as IAQ, it can be measured via fan ventilation rate (CFMs) or by a whole building ventilation (ACH) rate.
+In California, Indoor Air Quality is a privilege Title 24 Building Codes protect on behalf of property owners.
+Nonetheless, there are a multitude of factors that influence IAQ.
 Let’s take a look at how this is done:

 1) Exhaust Fans / Vents

 Exhaust fans and mechanical vents expel indoor air.
-They must comply with standard airflow rates in order to meet a certain amount of air changes per hour (ACH).
-These rates can be verified by measuring the airflow in cubic feet per minute with a Balometer.
+They must comply with standard airflow rates in order to meet a certain number of air changes per hour (ACH).
+Raters use a Balometer to verify airflow rates in cubic feet per minute (CFMs).
 Some examples include kitchen exhausts, bathroom fans, whole-house fans, and laundry exhausts.

-Furthermore, there are different regulations for systems that operate continuously versus manually.
-Typically, manual systems require more airflow.
-In the 2019 code, for example, a bathroom vent would need to push 50 CFMs instead of 20 CFMs.
+You can determine the appropriate equipment to install by checking the requirements for various building types (ie single vs multi-family).
+Furthermore, there are different regulations for ventilation that operates continuously versus manually.
+Typically, manual systems, which can be turned off, require more airflow.
+In the 2019 code, for example, a bathroom fan would need to push 50 CFMs with intermittent use versus 20 CFMs with continuous.
 Kitchen hood rates depend on the size of the kitchen’s volume.
-Usually, they need to make 5 air changes per hour or push 100 CFMs of air.
+The average manual downdraft would need to make 5 air changes per hour or push 300 CFMs of air.
 Don’t forget to choose equipment that adheres to sound specifications.
 The maximum sound rating allowed is one Sone for continuous fans versus 3 Sones for manual fans.

 The ductwork itself has a certain level of airflow resistance, which is measured by static pressure.
 Expressly, the less resistance there is the more efficiently air flows.
 Resistance varies on duct type (smooth or flex), as well as the length of the ductwork and the number of turns it makes.
 Ductwork must be a certain diameter based on those three factors.
 HERS Raters use an X, Y chart to determine the necessary values.
 So, make sure to discuss this requirement with your architect and engineers.